fokklz/165-ski-service-management-no-sql/README.md

 2. Select `Edit the system environment variables`.
 3. Choose `Environment Variables...`.
 4. In the `System variables` section, locate and select the `Path` variable, then click `Edit...`.
-5. Press `New` and enter the path to your MongoDB Tools installation directory.
+5. Press `New` and enter the path to your Tool installation directory.
 6. Confirm your changes by clicking `OK` on all open windows.
-7. To verify the installation, open a new command prompt and enter `mongodump --version`.